-A student may audit the theory portion of a nursing course and/or practice in the Skill Simulation Lab during open Lab hours, pending written approval of the Associate Dean and completion of the Audit Request form, which can be found in the addendum at the back of the student handbook.
-A student cannot audit a course before having taken the course.
+A student may audit the theory portion of a nursing course and/or practice in the Skill Simulation Lab during open lab hours, pending written approval of the Associate Dean and completion of the Audit Request form, Addendum B. A student cannot audit a course before having taken the course.
 Refer to the current fee schedule for auditing a course.

 Courses may be audited only after the first withdrawal at mid-term.
-Exception: Students who are entering NURM 120 or NURM 141 may audit NURM 119 once, on a seat-available basis.
+Exception: Students who are entering NURM 120 or NURM 141 may audit NURM 119/101 once, on a seat-available basis.
 While auditing, students may only attend lectures and may not sit for exams, exam reviews, or attend course laboratory experiences, including clinical.